Foundations of Structural Causal Models with Cycles and Latent Variables: Structural causal models

 \subsection{Counterfactuals}

 The causal semantics of an SCM are described by the interventions on the SCM.
-Similarly, one can describe the counterfactual semantics of an SCM by the interventions on the so-called \emph{twin-SCM}.
-This twin-SCM was first introduced in the ``twin network'' method by \citet{Balke1994}. \begin{definition} Given an SCM $\C{M}=\langle \C{I}, \C{J}, \BC{X}, \BC{E}, \B{f}, \Prb_{\BC{E}} \rangle$, we define the \emph{twin structural causal model (twin-SCM)} as the SCM
+Adding another layer of complexity, one can describe the counterfactual semantics of an SCM by the interventions on the so-called twin SCM, an idea introduced in~\cite{BP94}.